 In a while you will see the butter foam.
 Keep stirring in intervals to ensure that the butter does not stick to the bottom of the pan.
 The whole process from start till the foam appearing will take about 8-10 minutes, depending on the pan size and the temperature.
 Keep stirring till all the foam clears from the top.
 Once the foam has cleared, you will see some brown particles at the bottom of the pan.
 When you can see through the transparent ghee, it should most likely be done.

-To confirm, sprinkle half a tsp of water on the surface.
+To confirm, sprinkle half a teaspoon of water on the surface.
 If it crackles immediately and bubbles on the surface, the ghee is done.
 If not, heat it for another couple of minutes and repeat the test.
 Once you have ensured the ghee is cooked, turn down the flame.
 Remember there is just a few seconds between cooked ghee and burnt ghee.
 So keep a close eye.
 Let the pan and the ghee cool a little before transferring it.

 I generally prefer glass bottles or mason jars to store the ghee.
 Clean and completely dry the jars.
 Then either through a sieve with tiny holes or through a muslin cloth, transfer the ghee to the jars.
 The total amount of ghee that is prepared is about 3.75 lbs from 4 lbs of butter.
 Do not close the lids instantly, else the steam will be trapped and will drip into the ghee as water, spoiling it.
 Close it once it is cool and hardened.
 Store the bottles in a cool dry place.